 Making it sustainable

-Embedding nutrition education within the school curriculum alongside reinforcement of healthy eating behaviours and sustainability practices within the home, can help raise awareness and provide students with lifelong skills that allow them to create healthy food choices and sustainable environments for their future.
+Embedding nutrition education within the school curriculum alongside reinforcement of healthy eating behaviours and sustainability practices within the home is a good place to start.
+It can help raise awareness and provide students with lifelong skills, allowing them to create healthy food choices and sustainable environments for their future.

-Nutrition and sustainability go hand in hand with research showing a significant proportion of water, energy, carbon dioxide and land use is required for the production of discretionary or ‘junk foods’ compared to fresh, plant-based foods including vegetables.
+Nutrition and sustainability go hand in hand with research showing that a significant proportion of water, energy, carbon dioxide and land use is required for the production of discretionary or ‘junk’ foods, compared to fresh, plant-based foods including vegetables.

-Education about nutrition and sustainability complement each other too.
-With children spending the majority of their waking hours within schools, schools are an ideal setting for nutrition education with teachers identified as key players in promoting health and sustainable environments.
-Research has shown that while nutrition education programs are increasing within the school system and well-intended, more focus is needed on sustainability practices.
+Education about nutrition and sustainability complement each other.
+With children spending the majority of their waking hours within schools, schools are an ideal setting for nutrition education, with teachers identified as key players in promoting health and sustainable environments.
+Research has shown that while nutrition education programs are increasing within the school system and are well-intended, more focus is needed on sustainability practices.

 Students should also be educated on the benefits of consuming vegetables of differing colours and encouraged to ‘eat a rainbow’ when choosing and consuming their five serves a day in order to obtain increased health benefits, another key message of National Nutrition Week.
-This could be done by teaching students where and how food grows and giving them seeds to plant and take home to care for and maintain, by provide examples of how foods can be prepared to maximise nutritional value and also by demonstrating how to dispose of waste through composting and recycling methods.
+This could be done by teaching students where and how food grows, giving them seeds to plant and take home to care for and maintain, providing examples of how foods can be prepared to maximise nutritional value and also by demonstrating how to dispose of waste through composting and recycling methods.

 How to do it

 In order to be effective and create lifelong habits and skills, nutrition and sustainability education should also be reinforced and practiced within the home.
-To encourage and support healthy eating and sustainability practices taught in schools, it is ideal for parents and caregivers to be included in the learning process to enable skills and knowledge to be further developed within the home environment as parents are one of children’s’ biggest role models particularly in the early years.
+To encourage and support healthy eating and sustainability practices taught in schools, it is ideal for parents and caregivers to be included in the learning process, allowing skills and knowledge to be further developed within the home environment, as parents are one of children’s’ biggest role models, particularly in the early years.

-Involving children in meal preparation can also be a great way to encourage healthy eating behaviours by letting them help with planning family meals, allowing children to wash or chop vegetables (dependent on age) and talking to them about how the foods they are eating help their bodies and minds grow.
-Children are also more likely to consume foods they have been actively involved in preparing, due to a sense of pride and therefore less likely to waste it.
+Involving children in meal preparation can also be a great way to encourage healthy eating behaviours.
+By letting them help with planning family meals, allowing children to wash or chop vegetables (dependent on age) and talking to them about how the foods they are eating help their bodies and minds grow, children are more likely to consume foods they have been actively involved in preparing, due to a sense of pride and therefore less likely to waste it.

-National Nutrition Week is a fantastic opportunity to encourage healthy and sustainable eating practices both within schools and households and is a great starting point for discussion between parents and children to allow these practices to be strengthened and maintained on a permanent basis.
-Therefore, by actively including children in food and sustainability practices through a range of education tools and strategies, small but significant changes in behaviours and attitudes can be developed during an important life stage to encourage lifelong behaviours that result in better health and environmental outcomes.
+National Nutrition Week is a fantastic opportunity to encourage healthy and sustainable eating practices both within schools and households, and is a great starting point of discussion between parents and children to allow these practices to be strengthened and maintained on a permanent basis.
+Therefore, by actively including children in food and sustainability practices through a range of education tools and strategies, small but significant changes in behaviours and attitudes can be developed during an important life stage, to encourage lifelong behaviours that result in better health and environmental outcomes.

-Third year, Bachelor of Nutrition and Food Sciences
+Bachelor of Nutrition and Food Sciences, Deakin University